Assistant Professor of Clinical Physical Therapy/

 1640 Marengo St. Suite 102, Los Angeles, CA 90033

-Erica Sigman is an assistant professor of clinical physical therapy and director of the Orthopedic Physical Therapy Residency program at USC.
-She is also a physical therapist at the faculty practice on the Health Sciences Campus.
-She specializes in treating patients with headaches, TMJ-related issues, facial pain and weakness, orthopedic disorders and chronic pain.
+Dr. Erica Sigman is the director and treating provider at USC Physical Therapy on the Health Sciences Campus.
+She specializes in treating patients with headaches, TMJ-related issues, facial pain and weakness, orthopedic disorders and persistent pain.

 Dr. Sigman is board certified by the America Board of Physical Therapy Specialties as an orthopedic clinical specialist.
-She is a member of the orthopedic section of the American Physical Therapy Association and serves as chair of the Long Beach South Bay District of the California Physical Therapy Association.
+She is a member of the Academy of Orthopedic Physical Therapy and the American Physical Therapy Association.
 She is also a member of the California Orthopedic Manual Physical Therapy Special Interest Group.

-She is a clinical instructor in the Doctor of Physical Therapy program and a primary faculty mentor in the Orthopedic Physical Therapy Residency program.
-She also assists in teaching physical therapy continuing education courses involving the management of TMJ-related disorders and management of the spine, with an emphasis on the cervical region.
+She is an assistant professor in the doctor of physical therapy program, as well as the director of the orthopedic physical therapy residency program.
+She also assists in teaching physical therapy continuing education courses related to TMJ-related and headache disorders and management of the spine, with an emphasis on the cervical region.

-For the Keck School of Medicine of USC, Dr. Sigman is a physical therapy mentor to the physician fellows in the Headache Fellowship.
-She also serves as a physical therapy mentor for dental residents studying oral medicine with an emphasis on orofacial pain, in the Herman Ostrow School of Dentistry of USC.
-Recently, she joined the USC Facial Nerve Center and has launched a Facial Nerve Retraining class.
+For the Keck School of Medicine of USC, Dr. Sigman is a physical therapy mentor to the physician fellows in the headache fellowship.
+She also serves as a physical therapy mentor for dental residents studying oral medicine with an emphasis on orofacial pain in the Herman Ostrow School of Dentistry of USC.
+She works in collaboration with interdisciplinary teams at the USC Pain Center, USC Headache and Neuralgia Center and the USC Facial Nerve Center.

 - Orthopedic Physical Therapy Residency, University of Southern California, 2010